Drumsticks are an essential part of any drum kit. And for electronic drums, you cannot use just any drumstick.

 You should also expect fast chipping from the edge or the hi-hats.
 This is an issue common with most lower-quality drumsticks, but one you can easily handle when playing an e kit.

 Generally, these are semi-professional drumsticks.
 If you are looking for high-end performance, they may not be what you need.
 But they will not behave the same with an electronic kit.

-They are very affordable too, which could be one wonderful idea to buy them.
+They are not considered to be expensive drumsticks, which could be one wonderful idea to buy them.
 Pro drummers can use them for practice or other, less demanding situations.